jeandat/learning-ionic/README.md

 - Build native code
 - Start a watcher for web code
 - Start a web server with proxy
-- Deploy to ios device (simulator if none) with livereload support
+- Deploy to ios device (simulator if none) in livereload mode

-## npm test
+## npm test or npm run test-local

 - Build web project with cordova mocks support
 - Execute unit tests with karma in a PhantomJS container
-- Generate JUnit and Coverage reporters
+- Generate JUnit and Coverage reports

-## npm run wtest
+## npm run test-local-w

 - Build web project with cordova mocks support
-- Start a watcher for web code
+- Start a watcher for app code
-- Execute unit tests with karma in a Chrome container with auto-watch enabled and no reporters
+- Execute unit tests with karma in a Chrome container and watch for changes in test code
-  - it means changes to code or tests are taken into account live
+- It means changes to code (tests and app) are taken into account live
+- JUnit and Coverage reporters disabled
+- Debug possible via Chrome DevTools
+- Nice html report in debug window

+## npm run test-saucelabs

+- Build web project with cordova mocks support
+- Execute unit tests with Karma in the SauceLabs cloud platform on iOS and Android emulators
+- JUnit and Coverage reporters disabled

+## npm run test-full

+- Execute tests locally in PhantomJS (`npm test`) and remotely in SauceLabs (`npm run test-saucelabs`)

 ## npm run doc